 Fun & Recreational EN - A/B LTF 1, 1/2 DHV 1, 1/2

-** There is no Open class in this competition and no open class gliders will be accepted for this competition.

 Note: Pilots are automatically entered in all Divisions which are above the classification for their wing.
 However Champions in each class are restricted to pilots flying wings of that class.

 ** Fun - EN B and less than 100 hours total logged flight time.
 This class is to encourage new pilots and inclusion in this category is at the discretion of the organisers.
 Shows as Novice on HiCloud scoring.
 Recreation - EN B (shows as Fun on HiCloud scoring)